richafnu/Viva/Viva/insights/advanced/setup-maint/configure-personal-insights.md

     1. Select **Digest email** to keep all Viva Insights users in your organization opted _in_ for access to the [digest mails](../../personal/use/email-digests-3.md).
 Clear the selection for **Digest email** to opt _out_ users.
     1. Select **Insights Outlook add-in and inline suggestions** to keep all users in your organization opted _in_ for access to the add-in.
 Deselect it to opt _out_ users.
 If you opt out of the Viva Insights Outlook add-in, the Productivity inline suggestions are also turned _off_ for all users.
 Individuals can also turn [inline suggestions](https://support.microsoft.com/en-us/topic/inline-suggestions-in-outlook-064a323e-6dc7-40e9-ab1b-199de8d39db5) *on* or *off* through their own **Settings** within the Viva Insights add-in.
     1. Select **Meeting effectiveness surveys** to keep all users in your organization opted _in_ for access to the surveys.
 Deselect it to opt _out_ users.
 If you opt out users, they won't see an option for meeting effectiveness surveys in their settings.

+    >[!Note]
+    >Meeting effectiveness surveys are only available in the classic Teams client, not the new Teams.

     1. Select **Schedule send suggestions** to keep all Viva Insights users in your organization opted in for access to schedule send suggestions, and then select **Save changes**.
 Deselect **Schedule send suggestions** to opt out users.
 These will be default settings for all users.
 Users can change them at any time from their Viva Insights Outlook add-in and Viva Insights app settings page.
 It may take up to 24 hours for all changes to take effect.

     >[!Note]